One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 In case you haven’t watched the movie yet, the scene with Liesl in the gazebo is one of the most intimate scenes in the movie, making the gazebo a very romantic spot in Hellbrunn Palace.

+As a popular spot for visitors to Salzburg, you’ll likely see many people taking pictures and selfies around the gazebo when you visit.
 Yes, it’s an iconic spot in Salzburg.
 So, whether you’re a fan or not, taking a selfie here for a photo-souvenir is a good idea.

+If you’re still planning a trip to Salzburg, don’t forget to watch The Sound of Music before you go.
+It is a great and meaningful film.
 Not only does it spark wanderlust for a trip to Salzburg, but it also has many memorable songs and important messages.

 It’s a movie that inspires hope and reminds us of the value of family and believing in ourselves.